What Do Actuary Do?

 - Actuarial Manager

 - Pricing Analyst

 What Kind of Actuary Job Opportunities Are There?

-In the United States, there were 23,600 jobs for Actuary in 2016.
+There were about 23,600 jobs for Actuary in 2016 (in the United States).
 New jobs are being produced at a rate of 22.5% which is above the national average.
 The Bureau of Labor Statistics predicts 5,300 new jobs for Actuary by 2026.
 There will be an estimated 2,100 positions for Actuary per year.

 The states with the most job growth for Actuary are Colorado, North Carolina, and Iowa.
 Watch out if you plan on working in District of Columbia, Washington, or Maryland.
 These states have the worst job growth for this type of profession.

 The salary for Actuaries ranges between about $61,140 and $186,110 a year.